OWASP/samm/Current Releases/v2.0b/core/design/d-threat-assessment.md

 Execute threat modeling on important projects (LINK: Application Risk Profile) in a best effort mode to identify the most important threats to the application.
 Existing network diagrams you can annotate during discussion workshops are a good starting point.

-### Maturity Questions

-#### Q 1
-Are ...?

-*Answer Options*
-- No
-- Yes, some of the time
-- Yes, approx. half the time
-- Yes, most or all of the time

-### Quality Indicators

-### Notes
-Terminology: do we want to use application, software or solution as the main term ?

 ## Maturity 2
 ### Benefit